jbossdemocentral/3scale-api-workshop/docs/labs/lab05/lab05.md

     ![16f-dev-signin.png](images/16f-dev-signin.png)

-1. You will land in the developers homepage, where you will be able to check your developers settings and retrieve your **User Key**.
+1. You will land in the developers homepage, where you will be able to check your developers settings and retrieve your newly created **Client ID** and **Client Secret**.

     ![16g-user-key.png](images/16g-user-key.png)

-    *Copy down this key as it is used to authenticate yourself to the managed API*.
+    *Copy down this credentials as it you will use them to authenticate yourself to the managed API*.

 *Congratulations!* You have successfuly customized your Developer Portal and completed a Sign Up process.